 The Vietnam Experience

-The Highground is proud to have the exhibit, “Vietnam Experience” on display at The Highground Museum from February 1–April 29.
+The Highground is proud to have the exhibit, “Vietnam Experience” on display at The Highground Museum from February 1–July 5.

 This exhibit—consisting of a large number of prized artifacts and memorabilia, plus information from and about the Vietnam War—is funded by donations to the Highground, and on loan from Carl Bogar Jr. and Historic Military Impressions.
 The public will also be able to view selections from the Highground’s traveling Vietnam War exhibit “My War”.

-The “Vietnam Experience” Grand Opening will be held on Saturday, February 1st at 1pm.
-Families are invited to attend as both the exhibit and the Grand Opening are appropriate for all ages.
-We also encourage schools to book tours of the exhibit for their students.
+The “Vietnam Experience” Grand Opening was held on Saturday, February 1st.
+Families were invited to attend as both the exhibit and the Grand Opening are appropriate for all ages.

 Carl Bogar Jr. Biography: